 In most premises liability cases, plaintiffs will fall into one of three categories:

-Trespasser: A trespasser is a visitor who comes onto a property without permission of the property owner.
+- Trespasser: A trespasser is a visitor who comes onto a property without the permission of the property owner.

 What Duty of Care Does a Property Owner Owe a Visitor?